1,000+ Opportunities

 Collins is a family foundation making a long-term commitment to an equitable and just future for Oregon’s lands and people.
 The latest news about our grantees, grantmaking, and partnerships across Oregon.

-Based on current listing details, eligibility includes: 501(c)(3) public charities or state, local, or Tribal governmental units in Oregon with staff and leadership in Oregon and a proposed project or scope of work that directly benefits Oregon residents.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) public charities or state, local, or Tribal governmental units in Oregon with staff and leadership in Oregon and a proposed project or scope of work that directly benefits Oregon residents.
+Confirm the full requirements in the official notice before applying.